Patrick Demarco Scott Jr.’s bedroom door in South Berkeley has been closed since the morning he left home for work in early February.

 Also left untouched in his room are Scott’s books.
 He would lose himself for hours, Jones said, learning all he could about his favorite athletes through reading, and by watching the History channel.
 He had an encyclopedic knowledge of players across a range of sports, including football, basketball and baseball.
 Watching games, he would call the plays, and could tell when athletes were running them wrong.
 But it wasn’t so much the teams as the players, particularly the African American ones, who would catch his interest.

 “He knew the man’s mother’s name, cousins — whatever there was to be known about that particular player, he knew everything about it,” Jones recalled.
 Last weekend, she held a memorial event to keep the case in the public eye and encourage anyone with information to come forward.
-No arrests have been made, despite substantial rewards, including $30,000 from the FBI and an additional reward from Scott’s family.
+No arrests have been made, despite substantial rewards, including $30,000 from the FBI and OPD, and an additional reward from Scott’s family.